-In breast cancer, new, malignant tissue starts growing in a mammary gland.
-Being diagnosed with breast cancer often makes people feel very frightened and anxious.
+Being diagnosed with breast cancer often comes as a shock at first, and makes people feel very frightened and anxious.
 Having cancer can really turn your life upside down for a while.
-It is helpful to know that if you get breast cancer for the first time and it has not spread far, there’s a good chance that treatment can lead to full recovery.
+It helps to know that if you get breast cancer for the first time and it hasn’t spread far, there’s a good chance that treatment can lead to full recovery.
 There are also many support services that help people in everyday life, to return to work and cope emotionally with breast cancer.

-Breast cancer is usually not painful in its early stages.
-But there are some things that could be signs of breast cancer.
-But they could be signs of a non-cancerous lump too.
-It is important to see your doctor immediately if you notice any of the following changes:
+Breast cancer is usually not painful in the early stages.
+But some things may be signs of breast cancer – or a non-cancerous lump.
+It is important to see your doctor very soon if you notice any of the following changes:

 - One breast changes size or shape